 5. You want to be included.

 It may be your knee-jerk reaction to say yes to every party invitation or function that comes your way, even if you’re exhausted or not interested.
-It’s more enticing to bend over backwards or spread yourself thin rather than risk feeling left out…or worse, being abandoned.
+It’s more enticing to bend over backwards or spread yourself thin rather than risk feeling left out…or worse, abandoned.

 6. You care too much about what people think.